bright-test/thunder/README.md

-# A custom testing repo for Thunder and Drop Guard
+# Custom testing repo for Thunder and Drop Guard
+## "update" branch is used for new updates testing